Navy Aircrew are the Navy’s guardian angels.

 Initial Squadron

-One you have completed your Naval Aviation Training and Operations procedures Standardization (NATOPS) qualifications required for your aircraft type, you will receive your gold Navy Aircrew wings.
+Once you have completed your Naval Aviation Training and Operations Procedures Standardization (NATOPS) qualifications required for your aircraft type, you will receive your gold Navy Aircrew wings.

 Life as Navy Aircrew